 This caramel latte definitely fits the bill when you’re in the mood for a rich, buttery, creamy latte.
 Using my easy at-home latte method, which requires no fancy equipment or machines, you can DIY lattes whenever your mood strikes.

 Otherwise known as a caffe latte, a latte is a coffee beverage made with 1/3 espresso and 2/3 steamed milk, with a layer of fine foam.

 A caramel latte is a latte made with the addition of caramel syrup, which means they are a little sweeter than a regular latte.
-Oftentimes at coffee chains like Starbucks, caramel lattes can include whipped cream and caramel drizzle on top, which is a delicious addition.
+Oftentimes, at coffee chains like Starbucks, caramel lattes can include whipped cream and caramel drizzle on top.
+A delicious addition!

 Looking for an iced version?
 Check out my iced caramel latte recipe here.

 A homemade caramel latte is all about the caramel!
 There are a few routes to take when considering which kind of caramel you’ll use in your homemade latte, and one that I think stands out above the rest.

 - Classic Caramel Syrup: this syrup is a basic simple syrup, made with a rich caramel base.
 It has a thin consistency, making it perfect for drinks.

 - A store-bought caramel syrup can be found and is usually what is used in coffee shops to make caramel lattes.

 - Caramel Sauce: thicker than syrup, it’s better used in hot lattes because the warmth melts it into the drink.
 Caramel sauce is the best option for drizzling on top (like on ice cream), so it’s definitely worth having around.
 There are so many options, too, like salted caramel and you could even try a bourbon caramel latte!